pkmn/engine/docs/DESIGN.md

   [**monomorphism**](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html) and
   frequently initializes key data objects inefficiently (e.g. the **`Object.assign(this, data)` pattern** used by its foundational types).
-Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size / number of fields involved (i.e. for objects with only a few fields it is easier to ensure they are always initialized in the same order, but many of Pokémon Showdown's game objects include 50-100 fields).
+Always ensuring object fields are initialized in the same order becomes even more difficult due to the raw size/number of fields involved (i.e. for objects with only a few fields it is easier to ensure they are always initialized in the same order, but many of Pokémon Showdown's game objects include 50-100 fields).
 - Most of Pokémon Showdown's core APIs involve **looking up keys in a map** (e.g. lookup by `ID`)